gabeg805/Stream-3D-Printer-Camera/README.md

 # Stream your 3D printer camera

-Here's the most straightforward way I can think of to stream video from the camera pointed at your 3D printer and, if motion is detected, send a snapshot to **Prusa Connect**.
+Here's the most plug-n-play way I can think of to:

+1. Stream video from the camera pointed at your 3D printer
+2. Send a snapshot to **Prusa Connect** if motion is detected

 A lot of this code I got from examples online, which are linked in [stream_3dprinter_camera.py](stream_3dprinter_camera.py) if you want to